AndresZbz/IDK2/README.md

 ## Using it

-You will need .net 8.0 with the MonoGame dependencies installed an then just open the solution file.
+You will need .NET 8.0 with the MonoGame dependencies installed and then just open the solution file.